Kate Middleton Hair Color: How to Get Honey Bronde Look

 2. The Shake: Turn your head upside down and gently shake your hair at the roots.
 This breaks up the “perfect” curls into Kate’s signature effortless waves.

-3. Seal the Ends: Rub a tiny drop of serum (like Kiehl’s Silk Groom) between your palms until it’s almost gone, then lightly “pet” the ends of your hair to seal them.
+3. Seal the Ends: Rub a tiny drop of serum (like Kiehl’s Silk Groom) between your palms until it’s almost gone.
+Then lightly “pet” the ends of your hair to seal them.

 Richard Ward’s “Golden Rules”